smapiot/piral/docs/metadata.md

 ```

 The `externals`, `scripts`, `devDependencies`, and `files` are added to simplify diffing during an upgrade of the Piral app.
 Likewise, the `tooling` (version of the used Piral CLI) and `version` (version of the used Piral instance) are informative only.
 The name of the Piral instance is used to find the right entry point for debugging.

+**Remark**: The `piral` field is exclusively used by the Piral CLI.
+For information regarding what might be picked up by a feed service implementation see the specification of a pilet, which discusses all fields in depth.